-- (3) Assuming full subscription in the Offer. - (4) In case of joint Bids, the Bid cum Application Form should contain only the name of the First Bidder whose name should also appear as the first holder of the beneficiary account held in joint names.
-The signature of only such First Bidder would be required in the Bid cum Application Form and such First Bidder would be deemed to have signed on behalf of the joint holders. - (5) In case the Anchor Investor Allocation Price is lower than the Offer Price, the balance amount shall be payable as per the pay-in-date mentioned in the revised CAN.
+- (3) Subject to finalisation of Basis of Allotment. - (4) In case of joint Bids, the Bid cum Application Form contained also appeared as the first holder of the beneficiary account held in joint names.
+The signature of only such First Bidder was required in the Bid cum Application Form and such First Bidder was deemed to have signed on behalf of the joint holders. - (5) In case the Anchor Investor Allocation Price is lower than the Offer Price, the balance amount was paid as per the payin-date mentioned in the revised CAN.
 In case the Offer Price is lower than the Anchor Investor Allocation Price, the amount in excess of the Offer Price paid by the Anchor Investors shall not be refunded to them.
-For further information on terms of payment applicable to Anchor Investors, please see the section entitled "Offer Procedure" on page 339.
+For further information on terms of payment applicable to Anchor Investors, please see the section entitled "Offer Procedure" on page 337.

-#Eligible Employees Bidding in the Employee Reservation portion can Bid up to a Bid Amount of ₹500,000.
-However, a Bid by an Eligible Employee in the Employee Reservation Portion will be considered for allocation, in the first instance, for a Bid Amount of up to ₹200,000.
-In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion will be available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
+#Eligible Employees Bidding in the Employee Reservation portion could Bid up to a Bid Amount of ₹500,000.
+However, a Bid by an Eligible Employee in the Employee Reservation Portion was considered for allocation, in the first instance, for a Bid Amount of up to ₹200,000.
+In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion was made available for allocation and Allotment, proportionately to all Eligible Employees who have Bid in excess of ₹200,000, subject to the maximum value of Allotment made to such Eligible Employee not exceeding ₹500,000.
 Further, an Eligible Employee Bidding in the Employee Reservation Portion (subject to the Payment Amount being up to ₹200,000) can also Bid in the Net Offer and such Bids will not be treated as multiple Bids subject to applicable limits.
 The unsubscribed portion if any, in the Employee Reservation Portion shall be added back to the Net Offer.
 In case of under-subscription in the Net Offer, spill-over to the extent of such under-subscription shall be permitted from the Employee Reservation Portion.

-Bidders will confirm and will be deemed to have represented to our Company, the Selling Shareholders, the Underwriters, their respective directors, officers, agents, affiliates and representatives that they are eligible under applicable law, rules, regulations, guidelines and approvals to acquire the Equity Shares and will not issue, sell, pledge, or transfer the Equity Shares to any person who is not eligible under any applicable laws, rules, regulations, guidelines and approvals to acquire the Equity Shares, the Company, the Selling Shareholders, Underwriters and their respective directors, officers, agents, affiliates and representatives accept no responsibility or liability for advising any investor on whether such investor is eligible to acquire Equity Shares.
+Bidders were required to confirm and will be deemed to have represented to our Company, the Selling Shareholders, the Underwriters, their respective directors, officers, agents, affiliates and representatives that they are eligible under applicable law, rules, regulations, guidelines and approvals to acquire the Equity Shares and will not issue, sell, pledge, or transfer the Equity Shares to any person who is not eligible under any applicable laws, rules, regulations, guidelines and approvals to acquire the Equity Shares, the Company, the Selling Shareholders, Underwriters and their respective directors, officers, agents, affiliates and representatives accept no responsibility or liability for advising any investor on whether such investor is eligible to acquire Equity Shares.

-The Bids by FPIs with certain structures as described under the section "Offer Procedure" on page 339 and having same PAN may be collated and identified as a single Bid in the Bidding process.
+The Bids by FPIs with certain structures as described under the section "Offer Procedure" on page 337 and having same PAN may be collated and identified as a single Bid in the Bidding process.
 The Equity Shares Allocated and Allotted to such successful Bidders (with same PAN) may be proportionately distributed.